QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     try sqrt(-1.0); catch err; err end  # catches the exception and prints it

-Another example you will see is when the compiler cannot convert between types
+Another example you will see is when the compiler cannot convert between types.

 .. code-block:: julia